tevaughan/modgraph/README.md

 [mod]: https://en/wikipedia.org/wiki/Modular_arithmetic

-## Example
+## Examples

-For example, consider N = 8.
-Each [node][node] in each [graph][graph] is just
+### First, consider N = 8.

+Each [node][node] in each [graph][graph] is just one of the numbers, 0, 1, 2,
-one of the numbers, 0, 1, 2, 3, 4, 5, 6, and 7, that are used in modular
-arithmetic when the modulus is 8.
+3, 4, 5, 6, and 7, that are used in modular arithmetic when the modulus is 8.
 For modulus N, the allowable numbers are 0, 1, 2, ..., N - 1.

 To see how the nodes are connected, one squares each node's value and sees what the result is under the rules of modular arithmetic: One squares each number